 When you create a timeline, all events go in the same layer called "Events" though Preceden doesn't display the name of this default layer on your timeline:

-You can add a new layer by clicking on the Add Layer link above your timeline.
-For example, lets add a new layer called "Places I've worked":
+You can add a new layer by clicking on the Add Layer button above your timeline.

-Because we added a second layer, the original layer's name ("Events") is now display on the timeline.
-You can edit it by clicking on the layer name on the timeline or by clicking "edit" next to its name in the list below the timeline.
-Let's change it to "Places I've Lived":
+You can change it to something more meaningful by clicking on the layer name on the timeline or by clicking its name in the list below the timeline.
+Let's change it to "Places I've Lived".

-By adding the new event to the "Places I've worked" layer, it will be grouped separately from the events in the "Places I've lived" layer:
+By adding the new event to the "Places I've Worked" layer, it will be grouped separately from the events in the "Places I've Lived" layer: